The SpongeBob SquarePants Movie: Critical response

 Some reviews praised David Hasselhoff's appearance in the film.
 Jennifer Frey of The Washington Post wrote, "Getting to see the hairs on Hasselhoff's back (and thighs, and calves) magnified exponentially is perhaps a bit creepy.
 Like the movie, it's all in good fun."
 Cinema Blend founder Joshua Tyler called Hasselhoff's role "the best movie cameo I've seen since Fred Savage stuck a joint in his crotch and played a clarinet to charm the resulting smoke like a snake."

 David Edelstein of Slate criticized the film's plot, calling it a "big, heavy anchor of a story structure to weigh him down."
 Mike Clark of USA Today called it "harmlessly off-the-cuff — but facing far more pedigreed multiplex competition — SpongeBob barely rates as OK when compared with The Incredibles."
 A reviewer noted in Time Out London, "Anyone expecting anything more risky will be sadly disappointed."
 In his Variety review, Todd McCarthy said the film "takes on rather too much water during its extended feature-length submersion."

-While the film received mostly positive reviews by critics and by fans of the show, it is considered a turning point in the show's history; many fans believe that the television series has declined in quality since the film's release.
+While the film received mostly positive reviews from critics and fans of the show, it is considered a turning point in the show's history; many fans believe that the television series has declined in quality since the film's release.
 While episodes aired before the film were praised for their "uncanny brilliance", those aired after the film have been called "kid-pandering attention-waster[s]", "tedious", "boring", "dreck", a "depressing plateau of mediocrity" and "laugh-skimpy."
 After the film's release, fans "began to turn away from the show," causing fansites to "bec[ome] deserted."
 Some fans believe that the show's 2012 ratings decline correlates with a decline in quality, and "whatever fan support [the show] enjoys is not enough" to save it from its slide in ratings.
-This was due to the fact that Stephen Hillenburg and many writers left the show.
+This was because Stephen Hillenburg and many writers left the show.

 Accolades

 Fan project

-In honor of Stephen Hillenburg, a non-profit re-animated collaboration project, titled The SpongeBob SquarePants Movie Rehydrated, was released online on May 1, 2022.
+In honor of Stephen Hillenburg, a non-profit reanimated collaboration project, titled The SpongeBob SquarePants Movie Rehydrated, was released online on May 1, 2022.
 Similarly to 3GI's Shrek Retold collaboration, the video consists of over 300 artists recreating the film's animation and audio in their own artistic styles.
 Amid the YouTube premiere, the video was taken down by Paramount Global due to copyright laws.
 As a result, the hashtag #JusticeForSpongeBob became trending on Twitter against Paramount's action.
 The video was restored the following day.